 We caught up with Tinsley to hear more.

-He said high performing diets and functional feeds will play a vital role for BioMar in Ecuador, not just at the grow-out phase, but at every stage of shrimp production, from hatchery to harvest, particularly as the sector there comes under increasing pressure from retailers globally to reduce its reliance on antibiotics.
+High performing diets and functional feeds will play a vital role for BioMar in Ecuador, he said, not just at the grow-out phase, but at every stage of shrimp production, from hatchery to harvest, particularly as the sector there comes under increasing pressure from retailers globally to reduce its reliance on antibiotics.

 “The expansion of the ATC in Ecuador signals our intent to really enter into this market, which is the hub of Vannamei shrimp production in South America.
 What we do here [at the Ecuadorian ATC] will have implications elsewhere, the research generated here will filter throughout the various factories we have globally.”

-He said the role of the technical directors in BioMar is to act as a bridge between the research, the product development, and the commercialization.
+The role of the technical directors in BioMar is to act as a bridge between the research, the product development, and the commercialization, he said.

 “My day-to-day activities involve everything from formulation to liaising with the global R&D group in Norway and translating that into new products, but also working very much on the customer side of things with our technical team here, working with the division on sourcing or the sustainability team on its new solutions.”